-The center and bottom row of Figure 4.5, respectively, show the assignment $u(W^)$ of the dictionary of $3\times 3$ patches (center row) and of $7\times 7$ patches (bottom row).
+The center and bottom rows in Fig. 10, respectively, show the assignment $u(W^)$ of the dictionary of 3×3 patches (center row) and of 7×7 patches (bottom row).
 The center panels (f) and (i) depict the class labels of these assignments according to the color code of panel (d).
 These images display the interpretation of the image structure of f from panel (a).
-While the assignment of patches of size $3\times 3$ is slightly noisy, which becomes visible through the assignment of the constant template marked by black in panel (f), the assignment of $5\times 5$ or $7\times 7$ patches results in a robust and spatially coherent, accurate representation of the local image structure.
+While the assignment of patches of size 3×3 is slightly noisy, which becomes visible through the assignment of the constant template marked by black in panel (f), the assignment of 5×5 or 7×7 patches results in a robust and spatially coherent, accurate representation of the local image structure.
 The corresponding pronounced nonlinear filtering effect is due to the consistent assignment of a large number of patches at each pixel location and fusing the corresponding predicted values.

-Panels (g) and (j) show the resulting additive image decompositions that seem difficult to achieve when using established convex variational approaches (see, e.g., [AGCO06]) that employ various regularizing norms and duality, for this purpose.
+Panels (g) and (j) show the resulting additive image decompositions (4.16) that seem difficult to achieve when using established convex variational approaches (see, e.g.,